openstack-archive/infra-manual/doc/source/creators.rst

 Add Gerrit permissions
 ----------------------

+Each project should have a gerrit group "<projectname>-core", containing the normal core group, with permission to +2 changes.

+Libraries for official projects should be configured so the ``library-release`` team has tagging rights.

+Other official projects should be configured so that tagging rights use the default settings, allowing the "``Release Managers``" team to push tags.

-Each project should have two gerrit groups.
-The first, "<projectname>-core", is the normal core group, with permission to +2 changes.
-The second, "<projectname>-release" is a small group of the primary maintainers with permission to push tags to trigger releases.
-Libraries for projects managed by the release team do not need this group, and should use ``library-release`` instead.
+For unofficial projects, a second "<projectname>-release" team should be created and populated with a small group of the primary maintainers with permission to push tags to trigger releases.

 Create a ``gerrit/acls/openstack/<projectname>.config`` as explained in the following sections.